 Design for Circularity

 To design out production waste, our first target is to increase our material efficiency by 90% by 2030.
 In 2022, we improved our material efficiency of non-recyclable waste by 20% compared to 2021.
 Our initial focus will be on blade manufacturing, which is the largest category of internal waste within Vestas.
 This will be accomplished by raising awareness on waste within our factories, optimising our blade design and production to create less waste, sourcing more efficient manufacturing kits, and including circularity metrics in our key performance indicators.
 Already, we are working on comprehensive waste mapping, waste value optimization, and digitalization of waste handling.

 Blade and Turbine Recyclability

 We are significantly accelerating our ambition around blade recyclability.
-By 2030, we are committing to create a rotor that can be 100% recycled, while avoiding downcycling of the blade materials as much possible, so that they will be valuable to recover use in the creation of new wind turbines or similar objects.
+By 2030, we are committing to create a rotor that can be 100% recycled, while avoiding downcycling of the blade materials as much as possible, so that they will be valuable to recover and use in the creation of new wind turbines or similar objects.
 With this target, we are pushing the boundaries of circularity in our industry and committing to create the first truly circular blade.
 Beyond blade recyclability, we are working to integrate recyclability requirements for the full turbine and are investigating new recycling pathways for difficult to recycle materials.

 Overall, we are targeting a 50% decrease in the waste intensity of our supply chain by 2030.
 Our approach for supply chain waste reduction is similar to our approach for reducing the carbon intensity of our supply chain.
 Vestas strategic suppliers are asked to report on their waste generation, set waste reduction targets for their own operations, and then asked to set waste reduction targets for their own suppliers.